shreyas-girjapure/Salesforce-CLI-RAG-Bot/README.md

 1. LLM's layer
     1. LLM some times add their own flavors `[hallucinations]` on vectored context provided.

-So by avoiding standard split and embed approaches and fine tuning the dataset , Better results can be achieved.
+So by avoiding standard split and embed approaches and fine controlling the dataset , Better results can be achieved.

 This project is implementation of such finely controlled dataset's RAG strategy.